sdtokac/MHL_Assg_2_Bilingual-Lab/README.md

 List of files:
 1. Assignment Guidelines > MHL_Assg_2_Guidelines
 2. The script of the data analysis > MHL_Assg_2_Script.Rmd
-3. Guidelines showing how your work will be graded > MHL_Assg_2_Guidelines_Grading Guidelines
+3. Guidelines showing how your work will be graded > MHL_Assg_2_Grading
 4. Experiment data you need for analyses > Assg_2_experiment_output.csv
 5. Participant details you need for analyses > Assg_2_participant_data.csv
 6. A video explaining how to read into the experiment and the data > Explanation of the data.mov